GIScience/oshdb/documentation/first-steps/README.md

 ## 12. Next steps

 That's it for our first-steps tutorial.
 Of course there are many more options and features to explore in the OSHDB.
-For example how the _contibution view_ let's you analyze each modification to the OSM objects individually, more advanced filtering options, or other concepts like the _flatMap_ function, custom _aggregateBy_ and _reducer_s, etc.
+For example how the _contibution view_ let's you analyze each modification to the OSM objects individually, more advanced filtering options, or other concepts like the _flatMap_ function, custom _aggregateBy_ and _reducers_, etc.